Safety is everyone’s responsibility, and construction sites are no

 or working on a construction site:

-Wear safety equipment: It does not matter how quickly your visit might be to a construction zone,
+Wear safety equipment: Nomatter how quick your visit might be to a construction zone, always wear

-always wear provided safety equipment.
-From hard hats and goggles to gloves
+provided safety equipment.
+From hard hats and goggles to gloves and work

 Be visible: Your clothing should be brightly colored while on a construction site so

 others can spot you quickly.
-Do not linger in blind spots of equipment
+Do not linger in the blind spots of equipment

 operators, who can shift the direction of their machine quicker than you